xiix0/scam/README.md

-You have a deep appreciation of the arts and music.
+There is a great discovery still to be made in Literature: that of paying literary men by the quantity they do NOT write.